eficode-academy/istio-katas/00-setup-introduction.md

 name-v1-795cf79f69-clrw4        2/2     Running   0          16m
 sentences-v1-7cfbb658b6-rthxn   2/2     Running   0          16m
 ```

+If you inspect the application graph in Kiali, you will see that the
+`age` service again is being shown.

 You didn't modify the static yaml with the above command.
 You simply took the
 output of the cat command, piped it into grep which stripped out the annotation